JetBrains/kotlin-web-site/docs/topics/gradle.md

 [Learn how to test code using JUnit on the JVM](jvm-test-using-junit.md).

-If you need to use a different JVM test framework, disable automatic testing framework selection by adding the line `kotlin.test.infer.jvm.variant=false` to the project's `gradle.properties`.
+If you need to use a different JVM test framework, disable automatic testing framework selection by adding the line `kotlin.test.infer.jvm.variant=false` to the project's `gradle.properties` file.
-Once you do this, add the framework as a Gradle dependency.
+After doing this, add the framework as a Gradle dependency.

-If you had used a variant of `kotlin("test")` in your build script explicitly and project build stopped working with a conflict on capability, see [this issue in the Compatibility Guide](compatibility-guide-15.md#do-not-mix-several-jvm-variants-of-kotlin-test-in-a-single-project).
+If you had used a variant of `kotlin("test")` in your build script explicitly and project build stopped working with a compatibility conflict, see [this issue in the Compatibility Guide](compatibility-guide-15.md#do-not-mix-several-jvm-variants-of-kotlin-test-in-a-single-project).

 ### Set a dependency on a kotlinx library

 If you use a kotlinx library and need a platform-specific dependency, you can use platform-specific variants of libraries with suffixes such as `-jvm` or `-js`, for example, `kotlinx-coroutines-core-jvm`.
-You can also use the library base artifact name instead – `kotlinx-coroutines-core`.
+You can also use the library's base artifact name instead – `kotlinx-coroutines-core`.

 <tabs>